hakirot/replicant/README.md

 # REPLICANT

-Installs and configures an entire software development workstation in a single command from the Arch Boot ISO.
-This is an optimized software development workstation continuously designed to present information and perform common tasks as quickly as possible.
+Installs and configures a software development workstation for Arch, either from a live Arch boot ISO or in this automated development repo using Packer.

+This is an optimized software development workstation configured for writing software around three vim-mapped tools: neovim, tmux, and dwm (plus utilities)

-Being productive in this system requires basic knowledge of Suckless Software (DWM, ST, DMENU), tmux, and neovim.
-The installed configuration files are the best places to observe it's behavior.
+Being productive in this system requires knowledge of Suckless Software (DWM, ST, DMENU), tmux, and neovim.
+Usage of this system without experience with these systems is not recommended.
+The installed configuration files included in this system via the linked repositories are the only locations to go to understand how to navigate this environment.

+This project was created to save time installing my configuration on future machines.

 The following git repositories are pulled during installation: